sanath-a/pokedex/README.md

 # pokedex
 A simple pokedex made using the pokeapi.
 React + Typescript.
-You can browse the pokedex or search for a specific pokeon.
+You can browse the pokedex or search for a specific pokemon.